1920's Egyptian Revival

 Silk Jacquard Tapestry Wall Hanging!

-trimmed with twisted silk fringe!
+trimmed with twisted Art silk fringe!

 36" long X 22" wide,

-including the 5.5" matching Silk fringe!
+including the 5.5" Bronze Silk fringe!

-to form the beautiful exotic pattern with stylized Pharaoh offering a lotus blossom to his Queen with wonderful flying Winged Scarab overhead.
+to form the beautiful exotic pattern with stylized Queen offering a lotus blossom bunch to the pharaoh,

-Wide double border of Hieroglyphs or Runes,
+Wide double border of Hieroglyphs or Symbols,

-both figures wear the Sacred Crowns of Ancient Egypt.
-The details are Amazing on this piece, the figures have fingernails, and jewelry.
-The silk is so lavish it almost looks hand embroidered!
+The details are Amazing on this piece, the figures have fingernails,

-There are woven metal loops at the top for hanging, (shown here with an old piece of bamboo through it, not included)
+(shown here with an old piece of bamboo through it, not included)

 This TAPESTRY would make a